MercyMarkus/mercymarkus.com/content/posts/cli-tool-aggregator-with-c-sharp-1.md

 From here on out, I'll be referring to the CLI tool we'll be building as **"Commander"** and using it from the CLI by typing **cmdr** (I'm shortening this for convenience sake).

 _**Early disclaimer: Months into writing/building this I discovered that speedtest.net does most of what I wanted commander to do (save for detecting my connection type).
-Figured folks trying to build a dotnet tool might still find it useful.**_
+Figured folks trying to build a dotnet tool might still find this useful.**_

 {{< toc >}}

-**Here's what I'd like to be able to do with Commander:**
+### What I'd like Commander to do

 1. Run my favorite CLI commands using command verbs of my choosing. e.g instead of **`git pull`**, I can run **`cmdr gp`** instead.
 2. Save the output of the CLI command I'm most interested in (**`speed-test`**) as a JSON file on my computer.